Germany, France, Spain aim for fighter jet agreement next week

 Previously, a source with knowledge of the issue had told Reuters that the German defence ministry has to refer the budget proposal to the finance ministry by May 19.

-Earlier this week, MTU Aero (MTXGn.DE), Safran (SAF.PA) and ITP Aero solved their row about the development and production of the jet's engines, agreeing to share the workload evenly between the three companies.
+Earlier this week, MTU Aero, Safran and ITP Aero solved their row about the development and production of the jet’s engines, agreeing to share the workload evenly between the three companies.

 Our Standards: The Thomson Reuters Trust Principles.